clojuredocs/guides/articles/language/core_overview.md

 (def say-info-patched (fnil say-info "Someone" "an unknown location" "Clojure"))

 (say-info-patched nil nil nil)
-⇒ Someone is from an unknown location and enjoys Clojure
+;; ⇒ Someone is from an unknown location and enjoys Clojure

-(say-info-patched "Robert" nil "giraffe migrations") Robert is from an unknown location and enjoys giraffe migrations ⇒ Robert is from an unknown location and enjoys giraffe migrations
+(say-info-patched "Robert" nil "giraffe migrations") ;; ⇒ Robert is from an unknown location and enjoys giraffe migrations
 ```

 ### filter